September 16, 2019 |

 A standard tagging service will use generic tags to describe this image, such as: person, human, woman, face, smile, cellphone, clothing, indoor, coffee, cup, photography, sitting, drink, restaurant, cup, etc.

 A trained smart tagging service, like Aprimo AI, can provide tags that are more specific to a line of business.
 Business-specific tagging models can be taught to identify brands, products, objects and people.
 For example, if you are in the business of selling jewelry, you may want tags specifying the exact watch or bracelet the woman is wearing in the picture.
-On the other hand, if you’re a clothing retailer, you may want the smart tagging to identify that the woman is wearing a specific striped shirt and that the model is Helena.
+On the other hand, if you’re a clothing retailer, you may want the AI auto-tagging to identify that the woman is wearing a specific striped shirt and that the model is Helena.

 To answer this, you should evaluate the following four questions: